 What is congestive heart failure?

-What is the difference in the signs?
+What is the difference between right-sided and left-sided CHF?

-Right-sided congestive heart failure (RS-CHF) causes poor venous return to the heart.
-In other words, when the heart contracts or "pumps", instead of the right ventricle pushing the blood through the lungs for oxygenation, some leaks through the tricuspid valve (the valve between the right atrium and right ventricle) back into the right atrium.
-This blood backs up into the systemic circulation (the main circulation of the body) and consequently becomes "congested".
+Right-sided congestive heart failure (RS-CHF) causes poor venous blood return to the heart.
+In other words, when the heart contracts or pumps, instead of the right ventricle pushing the blood through the lungs for oxygenation, some blood leaks through the tricuspid valve (the valve between the right atrium and right ventricle) back into the right atrium.
+This blood backs up into the systemic circulation (the main circulation of the body) and consequently becomes congested.
 Fluid accumulates in the abdomen, interfering with the function of the organs in these areas.
 The abdomen may fill with fluid, a condition called ascites.
 Fluid may also leak from veins in the limbs, causing swelling, known as peripheral edema.

 Is CHF due mainly to heart valve disease?